GLIMS-RGI/rgi7_scripts/README.md

 ## Downloads

+The files at each level (in tar or shapefile format) are downloadable here:

+https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/

+Careful!
+The files might (and will) change with time.

 File name conventions:
-- "l2 files": GLIMS data files after preprocessing.
+- "level 2 files" (`l2_sel_reg_tars`): GLIMS data files after preprocessing.
 Ready for the outlines choice scripts.
-- "RGI alpha": selected outlines for RGI7, still with GLIMS attributes.
+- "RGI alpha" (`l3_rgi7a_tar`): selected outlines for RGI7, still with GLIMS attributes.
 Ready for review of the outlines choice.
-- "RGI beta": alpha files with RGI attributes.
+- "RGI beta" (not there yet) : alpha files with RGI attributes.
 Ready for review before final publication.

-The files at each level (in tar or shapefile format) are downloadable here:

-https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/

-Careful!
-The files might (and will) change with time.
+Other folders contain files which are used for testing in production (`l0_support_data`) or which are used to report problems to GLIMS (`l3_problem_glaciers_tar`).

-**Download all data at once (currently about 10G):**
+**Download all data at once (currently about 12G):**

 ```bash
 $ mkdir rgi7_data